Our board

 Director for The District Nurses (TAS), Resthaven (SA) and Uniting (NSW)

-Jackie currently serves on the Boards of Ageing Australia, The District Nurses (Tasmania), Resthaven Inc. (South Australia) South Eastern Community Care (Tasmania), and Uniting NSW/ACT.
+Alongside the Ageing Australia Board, Jackie serves on the boards of The District Nurses (Tasmania), Resthaven Inc. (South Australia) South Eastern Community Care (Tasmania) and Uniting NSW/ACT.

 Dr Linda Mellors